Conformal mappings in perturbative QCD: Conformal mappings of the Borel plane

 We finally note that if either UV or IR renormalons do not exist and the corresponding cut is absent, the optimal variable performs the conformal mapping of a singly-cut Borel plane onto the interior of the unit circle.
 One can easily check that this mapping is obtained formally from (\ref{eq:w}), by letting the beginning of the missing cut to go to infinity.
 For instance, if there are no ultraviolet renormalons, the optimal mapping is given by

 and the inverse (\ref{eq:uw}) becomes \beq \tilde u(w)= \frac{4 u_{IR} w}{(1- w)^2}. \end{equation}

-Consider now the expansion of $B_F(u)$ in powers of the variable $w$: \be B_F(u)=\sum_{n= 0}^{\infty} c_n \,w^n, \quad\quad w = \tilde w(u), \ee where the coefficients $c_{n}$ can be obtained in a straightforward way from the coefficients $b_{k}$ for $k\leq n$, using Eqs. (\ref{eq:B}) and (\ref{eq:w}).
-By expanding $B_F(u)$ according to (\ref{eq:Bw}), one makes full use of its holomorphy domain, because the known part of it (the first Riemann sheet) is mapped onto the convergence disk.
+We consider now the expansion of $B_F(u)$ in powers of the variable $w\equiv \tilde w(u)$: \be B_F(u)=\sum_{n= 0}^{\infty} c_n \,w^n. \ee Using Eqs. (\ref{eq:B}) and (\ref{eq:w}), the coefficients $c_{n}$ are expressed in a straightforward way in terms of the coefficients $b_{k}$ with $k\leq n$.
+We emphasize that by expanding $B_F(u)$ according to (\ref{eq:Bw}), one makes full use of its holomorphy domain, because the known part of it (the first Riemann sheet) is mapped onto the convergence disk.
 Therefore, the series (\ref{eq:Bw}) converges in the whole $u$ complex plane up to the cuts, i.e. in a much larger domain than the original series (\ref{eq:B}).
-Moreover, according to the results mentioned above, this expansion has the best asymptotic convergence rate compared to other expansions, in powers of variables which map only a part of the holomorphy domain onto the unit disk.
+Moreover, from the results mentioned above it follows that the expansion (\ref{eq:Bw}) has the best asymptotic convergence rate compared to other expansions, in powers of variables which map only a part of the holomorphy domain onto the unit disk.